 Adam Montandon is heavily involved in the creation, design and production of cyber-architecture for public spaces, theme parks, attractions and events around the world.

-Adam Montandon consults and develops interactive concepts for companies like Fox, MTV, Cadbury, CERN, Aardman, and the BBC.
+Adam Montandon consults and develops interactive concepts for companies like 21st Century Fox, MTV, Cadbury, CERN, Aardman, and the BBC.
 Adam has presented digital artwork at top London gallery Tate Britain, the exclusive Port Elliot literature festival and the Jools Holland show among others.